plan-your-recovery/plan-your-recovery.github.io/treatment.md

 layout: page
 permalink: "/treatment/"
 excerpt: Plan Your Recovery has an outpatient treatment program at Clayton Behavioral in St. Louis, Missouri.
-Currently all services are delivered via telehealth and are therefore available to all Missouri residents.
+Currently all services are delivered by telehealth and are therefore available to all Missouri residents.
 Through collaboration with Clayton Behavioral physicians, these services can include buprenorphine treatment and outpatient detoxification for alcohol use disorder.
 The rendering provider may make a determination